 That's right.

-Um if if they get humiliated, again, because remember, Judge Ellis has said within two weeks they're supposed to give him the entire unredacted document that Rosenstein signed empowering him.
+If they get humiliated, again, because remember, Judge Ellis has said within two weeks they're supposed to give him the entire unredacted document that Rosenstein signed empowering him.

 And then second, they're now going to be faced with this discovery problem in the Russian case.

-Well, it didn't really come up, it was referenced, but in a more obscure way, because I read the 50 pages of what happened on Friday.
+It was referenced, but in a more obscure way, because I read the 50 pages of what happened on Friday.

 I read it at least four times now.

-but putting that aside, if you look at the timeline, they rated Paul Manafort's home at dawn on July 26th, and then on August 2nd, that's when Rod Rosenstein gave the addendum that allowed Mueller to investigate and do all of this.
+And then on August 2nd, that's when Rod Rosenstein gave the addendum that allowed Mueller to investigate and do all of this.

-That if Rod Rosenstein wants to approve this type of action against Paul Manafort for a tax issue in 2005, he should actually issue the approval first before the raid takes place.
+But to me, it seems to be the exact opposite that should happen, that if Rod Rosenstein wants to approve this type of action against Paul Manafort for a tax issue in 2005, he should actually issue the approval first before the raid takes place.

 Maybe I'm wrong.

-No, of course you're you're right.
+No, of course you're right.

-Of course, this is why you get into these kind of procedural fights where really good lawyers come in and say this whole case needs to be thrown out.
+Of course, this is why you get into these kind of procedural fights where really good lawyers come in and say, this whole case needs to be thrown out.

-Then we look at the economic success of the president, you know, and and uh really more I think impressive than anything else is that when this president makes a promise, he keeps it.
+And really more, I think, impressive than anything else is that when this president makes a promise, he keeps it.

 And I think that's good politics.